taktran/colours/README.md

 # Colours

-A HACKED.io project about colours
+A colour matching game with arduino input.

+Made for HACKED.io 2013.

 ## Installation